 - In addition to our current protocols to manage typical illnesses that occur at camp, we also have developed a specific communicable illness response protocol which includes COVID-19.

-- Programs that typically encourage close contact but are not dependent upon it will be modified to maintain social distancing requirements.
+- Programs that typically encourage close contact but are not dependent upon it will be modified to maintain distancing requirements.

 - Programs that have brief moments of close contact (belayed activities in adventure classes) may require some form of mask wearing.

 - Meal-time accommodations may allow for distancing and may involve non-traditional dining spaces.

 - Participants might be cohorted to limit exposure.

 - IdRaHaJe staff will follow guidance provided by our local health department on decisions regarding mask wearing.